nuchida/arib-ttc-2018-02-02-demo/readme.md

 The newest version of OM2M as of Feburuary 02 is V1.2.0.

-Configure the IP address setting in /configuration/config.ini org.eclipse.om2m.cseBaseAddress=127.0.0.1  --> chnage to your IP address of DragonBoard for CSE
+Configure the IP address setting in /configuration/config.ini org.eclipse.om2m.cseBaseAddress=127.0.0.1  --> change to your IP address of DragonBoard for CSE

 ## Building and Running The Applications (sender and receiver)